 Development Project/Case Built Heritage at the Site Latest Progress 7.
-The old Pillbox and former Royal Air Force Hangar are Grade 2 and Grade 3 historic buildings respectively.
+Development at Diamond Hill Comprehensive Development Area (CDA) and construction of Diamond Hill Stabling Sidings of Shatin-to-Central Link • The old Pillbox and former Royal Air Force Hangar are Grade 2 and Grade 3 historic buildings respectively.
 Pursuant to the approved Environmental Impact Assessment (EIA) report, portions of the Hangar were disassembled and stored for future display together with a model of the Hangar whereas the Pillbox was lifted up in one piece and stored for future reinstatement.
 Both the Hangar and Pillbox were relocated to the construction site by MTR Corporation Limited in July and August 2018 respectively.
 The planning of the water feature park was entrusted to the Housing Department (HD).
 HD proposed to reinstate the Hangar and Pillbox within the water feature park in the western part of the Diamond Hill CDA (not at the original locations).
-HD proposed adaptive reuse of the Hangar and the Pillbox will be on display with interpretation in the park after completion.
-Under the requirements of the approved EIA, HD submitted a Conservation Management Plan together with the final design of the water feature park for the Antiquities and Monuments Office (AMO)'s comments.
-AMO will continue to provide technical advice from the heritage conservation perspective under the EIA mechanism.
+HD proposed adaptive reuse of the Hangar and the Pillbox would be on display with interpretation in the park after completion.
+Under the requirements of the approved EIA, AMO will continue to provide technical advice from the heritage conservation perspective.
+8. Redevelopment of Kwong Wah Hospital incorporating a Chinese Medicine Wing • The original hospital, with the present Tung Wah Museum (TWM) as its Main Hall, was built in 1911 and extended in 1923.
+The hospital was completely reconstructed in 1958 as Kwong Wah Hospital with the Main Hall The Main Hall has been properly protected in accordance with the HIA report endorsed by the Board on 4 June 2015 before commencement of construction works.
+Phase 1 of the redevelopment commenced in

-Development Project/Case Built Heritage at the Site Latest Progress 8.
-Wah Hospital incorporating a Chinese Medicine Wing The original hospital, with the present Tung Wah Museum (TWM) as its Main Hall, was built in 1911 and extended in 1923.
-The hospital was completely reconstructed in 1958 as Kwong Wah Hospital with the Main Hall preserved.
+Development Project/Case Built Heritage at the Site Latest Progress preserved.
 The Main Hall, which houses TWM currently, was declared a monument in 2010.
-The Main Hall has been properly protected in accordance with the HIA report endorsed by the Board on 4 June 2015 before commencement of construction works.
-Phase 1 of the redevelopment commenced in June 2016.
+June 2016.
 Works were suspended by the Hospital Authority due to settlement of TWM found on 26 November 2018.
 With the implementation of the remedial works, the settlement of TWM has been stabilised.
 Works were resumed in February 2019.
-The whole redevelopment (Phases 1 and 2) is expected to be completed by 2025.
+The whole redevelopment (Phases 1 and 2) is targeted for completion by 2025.